-Kedar in a 3rd year PhD student.
+Kedar in a 4th year PhD student.
 He is originally from India, where he obtained both undergraduate and master’s degrees in economics.
 Kedar then moved to Paris, France for two years.
 In Paris, Kedar studied at the University of Paris, obtaining a QEM (Master’s) Joint Degree entitled "Models and Methods of Quantitative Economics."
 His thesis in Paris was entitled “Indian Agriculture: Productivity, Institutions and Climate Change.”
 Kedar also spent time at Fondazione Eni Enrico Mattei (FEEM), a non-profit, policy-oriented, international research center and a think-tank, in Venice, Italy.
 At OSU, Kedar is studying sustainable development - looking at vulnerable populations in developing countries and how they are reacting to climate change.
 Kedar was selected to attend the Young Scientists Summer Program (YSSP) Program in Vienna, Austria at International Institute for Applied Systems Analysis (IIASA).
 After finishing his PhD, Kedar hopes for a career in academia so he can focus on continuing his teaching and research.
 In his free time, Kedar loves to play soccer.
-Kedar was the soccer team captain in college, but now he plays with other graduate students.
+Kedar was the soccer team captain in college, but now he plays with other graduate students (when allowed!).